-The Lab is prepared for wildfire season
+The Lab mitigates wildfire year-round

 Learn how the Lab clears potential wildfire fuels, safely stores waste, monitors the air and takes other steps to prevent wildfire and protect the community.